Floopert/CW2024/Readme.md

 # ----------------------------------------------------------------------------------------------------------------
 # ----------------------------------------------------------------------------------------------------------------
 Implemented and Working Properly: This section only lists additional features/extensions and fine tuning works.
 Bug fixes or refactoring works are described in 'Modified Java Classes' section below.
+The corresponding commit ID is also included at each feature for ease of reference regarding code changes to implement each feature.

 ### fine tuned so that each bullet can now only register collision with one enemy at a time.
 In the original code, one bullet can register collision with multiple enemies if enemy hitboxes overlap closely.
 [Commit: 6258a12]